bhavaniravi/portfolio/data/blogs/draft_Voids-have-a-Voice-590a0be06108.md

 title: "Voids have a Voice"
 template: "post"
 draft: true
-description: "Love is overrated.
-“Voids have a Voice” is published by Bhavani Ravi"
+description: "Your Voids have a Voice"
 subtitle: "
 Love is overrated
 "